iamudyavar/iamudyavar/README.md

   Implementing an ANN model from scratch to classify banana quality based on various factors.

 - [**Testing Scalable Machine Learning Workflows Using Apache Spark**](https://github.com/iamudyavar/big-data-research-project)
-  Testing the scalability of machine learning workflows using Apache Spark.
+  Applying Apache Spark to common machine learning workflows and comparing the results to traditional libraries.